 Different projects require different types of optimization.
 Websites should have images carefully compressed, code minified, and SEO.
 Print files need to be exported using printer-friendly resolutions and colors.
 Apps and branding require their own optimization as well.

 When delivering designs, my typical procedure is to share a cloud link with any project files and documents.
 By default, photos are exported as JPG or PNG and graphics are exported as SVG.
-I design in code, however if it requires work in design software, I make those source files available.
-Delivering a full website project can mean publishing the site to the internet and providing CMS access.
+I design in code; however, if it requires work in design software, I make those source files available.
+Delivering a full website project means publishing the site to the internet and providing CMS access.